DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck

-The above loss extends mutual information maximization to RL and minimizing it learns representations that are sufficient and predictive of the future.
+The above losses extend MIB to RL and minimizing it learns representations that are robust to task-irrelevant distractors and predictive of the future.
 The multi-view observations can be easily obtained with random data augmentation techniques so that each view is augmented differently.